vlang/v/doc/docs.md

 ### #pkgconfig

-Add `#pkgconfig` directive is used to tell the compiler which modules should be used for compiling and linking using the pkg-config files provided by the respective dependencies.
+Add `#pkgconfig` directives to tell the compiler which modules should be used for compiling and linking using the pkg-config files provided by the respective dependencies.

 As long as backticks can't be used in `#flag` and spawning processes is not desirable for security